Axia-Tech/AXIA-wiki/docs/maintain/maintain-axiasolar-parameters.md

 ### Staking, Validating, and Nominating

-As of June 30, 2021, the staking parameters have been modified to a minimum of 40 DOT to nominate, and a maximum of 22_500 total nominators.
+As of June 30, 2021, the staking parameters have been modified to a minimum of 40 SOLAR to nominate, and a maximum of 22_500 total nominators.
 As most of these parameters can be updated via on-chain governance, please check the latest parameters on [chain state](https://axiasolar.js.org/apps/#/chainstate) (selected state query - staking -